 The important question is, if BSD Net/2 was the first open-source operating system, then why did GNU/Linux get a chance to shine in the public sight?
 The reasons for this can be summarized as follows:

 Legal issues: AT&T’s Source Code Licensing model allowed other companies to build their own UNIX-based operating system under a proprietary brand (including Microsoft Xenix, which was later sold to SCO, and SunOS, which later became the basis for Solaris, IBM, and HP-UX).

 In the early 1990s, Unix System Laboratories, or USL for short, which was a subsidiary of Bell Labs, merged with another part of the company called UNIX Software Operation to develop and license UNIX.
 The company later became an independent subsidiary of AT&T.

 What is Linux?

+Linux is an operating system.
+Like most Unix-like OSes, Linux is made up of several components.
+An operating system is a software that manages all of the hardware resources associated with your desktop or laptop.
+To put it simply, the operating system manages the communication between your software and your hardware.
 While Linux is similar to other operating systems such as Windows, macOS (formerly OS X), or iOS, But from point of the important ways is different.
-Except for being open-source software, the code used to create Linux is free and available to the public to view, edit, and—for users with the appropriate skills—to contribute to.
+Except for being open-source software, the code using to create Linux is free and available to the public to view, edit, and—for users with the appropriate skills—to contribute to.